jlevy/lft/lft.md

 Along with this, the dichotomy between human language and code is blurring.

 LLMs don’t change the fundamentals of writing, communication, or clear thinking.
-But they are accelerating changes in tools that have long been happening for a long time.
+But they are accelerating changes in tools that have been happening for a long time.

-## The Complexity of Software Engineering
+## Principles of Software Engineering

 > “*Technology is the solution to human problems, and we won’t run out of work till we
 > run out of problems.*” —Tim O’Reilly[^oreilly]